kitnil/awesome/README.md

 - [DeOldify](https://github.com/jantic/DeOldify) - A Deep Learning based project for colorizing and restoring old images (and video!)
 - [Hello-world](https://github.com/Aniket965/Hello-world) - Add any  Program in any language you like or add a hello world Program ❣️ if you like give us :star:
 - [ml-coursera-python-assignments](https://github.com/dibgerge/ml-coursera-python-assignments) - Python assignments for the machine learning class by andrew ng on coursera with complete submission for grading capability and re-written instructions.
 - [Reinforcement-Learning](https://github.com/andri27-ts/Reinforcement-Learning) - Learn Deep Reinforcement Learning in 60 days!
-Lectures & Code.
-DeepMind, Python, PyTorch, OpenAI Gym, GitHub
+Lectures & Code in Python.
+Reinforcement Learning + Deep Learning
 - [dopamine](https://github.com/google/dopamine) - Dopamine is a research framework for fast prototyping of reinforcement learning algorithms.
 - [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Python sample codes for robotics algorithms.
 - [deep-reinforcement-learning](https://github.com/udacity/deep-reinforcement-learning) - Repo for the Deep Reinforcement Learning Nanodegree program